-Option 1.
-Ornamental lake,
+1. Ornamental lake,

 retained as an extensive open water body for recreational use

-Option 2.
-Vegetated wetland,
+2. Vegetated wetland,

 a naturalistic feature with a self-sustaining water supply (from nearby stormwater run-off)

-Are there any proposed changes to car parking?
+Are any changes proposed to car parking?

-When the new playspace is completed, we expect visitation and demand on parking to also increase.
-As part of the playspace project, we will be assessing existing car parking locations and conditions within and around the park.
-This may result in further improvements to car parking in future.
+The draft Master Plan proposes improvements to existing parking around (not within) the park to facilitate visitation and to meet Australian Standards for parking.When the QKIP is completed, we expect visitation and demand on parking to also increase.
+As part of the QKIP project, we will be assessing existing car parking locations and conditions around the park.
+This may result in further improvements to car parking around the park in future.